dgbowl/dgpost/docs/source/index.rst

 functions which contains implementations of common calculations in chemistry, catalysis, electrochemistry, etc., and functions to save and plot the calculated data.

+dgpost relies on the `recipe` schema, defined in the :mod:`dgbowl_schemas.dgpost_recipe` module of that package.

 In addition to the above, dgpost is fully unit- and uncertainty-aware, using the `pint <https://pint.readthedocs.io/en/stable/>`_ and `uncertainties <https://pythonhosted.org/uncertainties/>`_ packages.